-Whilst we endeavour to ensure that as many as possible displays and exhibits are available to view or use by visitors, we may, at our discretion, without any prior notice, and save as expressly provided in these Terms & Conditions, without refund or compensation, change the opening hours of the Park, close the Park or any part of it, remove animals from show to the public, and/or suspend or cancel any event or activity due to, without limitation, health and safety, capacity, animal welfare, adverse weather conditions or other situation deemed necessary.
+Whilst we endeavour to ensure that as many as possible displays and exhibits are available to view or use by visitors, we may, at our discretion, without any prior notice, and save as expressly provided in these Terms & Conditions, without refund or compensation, change the opening hours of the Park, close the Park or any part of it, remove animals from show to the public, and/or suspend or cancel any event or activity due to, without limitation, health and safety (including social distancing measures or Government restrictions relating to Coronavirus), capacity, animal welfare, adverse weather conditions or other situation deemed necessary.

 From time to time authorised third parties may take photographs and/or video recordings at the Park, including the car parks and surrounding areas which may feature visitors.
 By accepting these Terms & Conditions, you agree that the Park or any authorised third party may use such images in perpetuity in any promotional or publicity material in any format whatsoever including social media.
 You further agree that all copyright and any other intellectual property rights that subsist in or arise out of these materials shall be absolutely owned by us or such authorised third party (subject to our agreement) as the case may be.
 If you prefer not to be included in photography or film footage please advise a member of staff.